TCL QM8K TV Review

 Back

-The back of the TV is nice, with cutouts and guides to help with cable management.
-The inputs face to the right when looking at the front of the TV, but they're inset into the back and can be difficult to access if the TV is mounted close to the wall.
+The back of the TV is nice, with cutouts and guides for cable management.
+The inputs face to the right when viewed from the front of the TV, but they're inset on the back and can be difficult to access if the TV is mounted close to the wall.

 Borders